 AOSS (AirStation One-Touch Secure System) is a simple, one-touch setup for connecting wireless clients to an access point while enforcing the most secure possible connection encryption type.
 Users no longer need to worry about choosing the proper security protocols, IP addresses, or SSID.
 AOSS determines the optimal connection and configures itself in seconds.
-If your router doesn't support AOSS, turn to page 7 to configure your connection manually with Client Manager or Wireless Zero Config.
+If your router doesn't support AOSS, turn to page 6 to configure your connection manually with Client Manager or Wireless Zero Config.

 The AOSS button for this wireless client is in its Client Manager software.
-Start Client Manager by right clicking on the black antenna icon in your System Tray, or by launching the Client Manager from your Start Menu: Programs >> Buffalo >> AirStation Utility >> Client Manager.
+Start Client Manager by right clicking on the black antenna icon in your System Tray, or by launching the Client Manager from your Start Menu: Programs >> Buffalo >> Air Station Utility >> Client Manager.
+The AOSS button is under the Profiles tab.